Sensitivity of spectral lines to granulation: The Sun: Summary and outlook

 \section{Summary and outlook}

 Granulation-induced RV jitter is an obstacle for detecting Earth-like planets using extreme precision RV measurements.
 Reliable models of stellar granulation and effective mitigation techniques are needed to overcome this obstacle.
 To this end, we developed an approach to study and characterize spectral line variability arising from granulation and applied it to the Sun.
-Taking advantage of the ergodic nature of granulation, we opted to work with a single MURaM snapshot and analyze the spatial variability in the spectral line parameters.
+Taking advantage of the ergodic nature of granulation, we opted to work with a single MURaM snapshot and analyze the spatial variability in the spectral lines.
 This allows us not only to make the calculations of the granulation-induced spectral line variability for the Sun and its extensions to other stars faster but also to circumvent effects due to acoustic oscillations in the temporal domain.

 We limited our investigation to analyzing the response of the neutral and singly ionized iron and titanium lines to solar granulation.
 We found that the lines from neutral and ionized elements display very different sensitivities.
-The equivalent widths of lines of neutral species, and the center of gravity wavelength displacements in lines of ionized species, respond most strongly to contrasts in temperature and fluid velocity across the granulation pattern.
-Conversely, the equivalent widths of lines from ionized species and the center of gravity wavelength displacements of lines from neutral species show less sensitivity to granulation.
+The equivalent widths of lines of neutral species, and the center-of-gravity wavelength displacements in lines of ionized species, respond most strongly to contrasts in temperature and fluid velocity across the granulation pattern.
+Conversely, the equivalent widths of lines from ionized species and the center-of-gravity wavelength displacements of lines from neutral species show less sensitivity to granulation.
 These differences become more pronounced in titanium than in iron owing to the lower ionization potential of titanium.
 Further, by using a sample of artificial lines, we investigated the dependence of the line variability arising from granulation on the line parameters themselves.
-We showed that the variability of spectral lines from neutral and ionized elements exhibit different dependency on the line parameters.
+This analysis clarified how (and why) the sensitivity of line equivalent width and wavelength shift depends on line parameters (equivalent width and excitation energy of the lower level).